baremetalhelp/baremetal.help/docs/docs/sso/enable-provisionsing.md

 # Set Up User and Group Provisioning

-We have some AD USers and AD Groups.
+We have some AD Users and AD Groups.
 We need to set up which ones are synchronized with AWS SSO.
 Hint: Pretty much all of them.

 ## Assign User and Groups

-The AWS Single Sing-On Enterprise Application requires users and groups to be **assigned** so that they are synchronized.
+The AWS Single Sign-On Enterprise Application requires users and groups to be **assigned** so that they are synchronized.

 Find the AWS Single Sign-on Enterprise Application.